 Have you noticed that healthfood stores in recent months seem to be carrying an ever increasing variety of snack chips?
 In addition to the typical potato and corn chips, I’ve noticed taro chips, black bean chips, kale chips, and even chips made from chickpeas!
 My grocery store is also getting into the action with a large display of lentil chips that is very prominent right as you walk in the door.

 While the variety is nice and it shows that there is growing consumer demand for a wider selection of healthier snacks, the problem with these chips is twofold.

 First, the oils used to fry the chips are usually nothing short of extremely unhealthy.
-Polyunsaturated oils like soy, corn, safflower, or sunflower are the usual ones used to fry processed snack chips, and you simply cannot fry anything in these oils as they get damaged too easily by heat resulting in a rancid, free radical laced snack!
+Polyunsaturated oils like soy, corn, high linolenic safflower, or low oleic sunflower are the usual ones used to fry processed snack chips, and you simply cannot fry anything in these oils as they get damaged too easily by heat resulting in a rancid, free radical laced snack!

 I’ve dubbed polyunsaturated vegetable oils the marijuana of fats as they give you the munchies by contributing to overproduction of neuromodulatory lipids called endocannabinoids that are responsible for signaling hunger to the brain.
 Marijuana or cannabis is also notorious for giving users a munch attack.